discoluc/udacityhouseprices/README.md

 ## Installation <a name="installation"></a>

-The code only uses Pandas, Numpy and Matplotlib and was tested on a Python version 3.8.8.
+The code only uses Pandas, Numpy,Sklearn and Matplotlib and was tested on a Python version 3.9.11.
 There should be no necessary other libraries to run the code here beyond these.

 ## Project Motivation<a name="motivation"></a>